Private and Public Insurance Coverage for Contraception

 Women who decide to become pregnant, rather than having it “just happen,” are better prepared emotionally and financially for the demands of parenting.
 But they can’t make that decision if they lack access to contraception.

 Forty-five percent of pregnancies among all women are described by the women themselves as unplanned.
 Women under age 30 account for the majority of these (nearly 2 million of the 2.8 million unplanned pregnancies in the US).
 We have seen progress in recent years—as unplanned pregnancies have begun to decline—but more work remains to ensure that everyone has the power to decide.

 Unlike many other health issues, unplanned pregnancy is completely preventable.
 Only 5% of unplanned pregnancies occurred in women using birth control carefully and consistently.
 The other 95% of unplanned pregnancies occur among women who don’t contraception or who use it inconsistently.

 The reasons for this are complex, but it often comes down to a lack of access to the full range of contraceptive options.
 This is particularly important for people who face the greatest disparities in unplanned pregnancy.
 For example, the unplanned pregnancy rate remains higher for Black and Hispanic women than for white women, and these disparities remain even when controlling for income.

 NO CO-PAY BIRTH CONTROL

-On January 17, 2020, the U.S. Supreme Court agreed to hear both cases, and consolidated them into one.It's likely that oral arguments will be heard later this spring and a decision will be issued in late June.
+On January 17, 2020, the U.S. Supreme Court agreed to hear both cases, and consolidated them into one, with the decision handed down on July 8, 2020 (see above).

 Current Status: There have been numerous efforts to weaken or dismantle Medicaid, and it is likely to face other challenges in the future.
 We’ll continue to monitor this and let you know about challenges that could reduce access to high quality contraceptive care through Medicaid.